 Day 1, First Impressions:

 On Tuesday 8th December 2015, overwhelming excitement started to overcome us.
-The event that didn’t seem real when it was offered to us drew ever so close as we began our first journey of our trip to Los Angeles, California.
+The event that didn’t seem real when it was offered to us drew ever so close as we began our first journey of our trip to Thrift shop in Los Angeles.
 It was in the early hours of the morning we arrived at Dublin Airport and excitement began to build and build, nobody was thinking about the twelve hour flight.
 The creativity and documentation of the trip had already begun.
 Ethan brought his Canon camera and would document every stage of the trip in aim to have a fantastic music video for an upcoming single of ours.
 Consumed in filming and good vibes we underestimated the travelling.
 Travelling to London for our connecting flight was fine, it was only one hour and it nearly flew by.
 However the flight from London to Los Angeles wasn’t the same… Eleven hours on a plane when you’re too excited to sleep can be tough!
 It’s all part of the experience however.

 After eleven hours we got our first glimpse of a different world.
 A vast and seemingly endless desert could be seen from the plane window.
 Ethan in particular was very keen to see the desert, as excited as a child opening a christmas present.
 We landed in LAX airport at 1:53pm and the first thing we noticed when we set foot off the plane was the heat.
 It was indescribable compared to our most always miserable Northern Irish weather.